Break | Sides Face, Grand Square |

 This takes the Single Grand Square a step further and changes some of the moves from three steps to seven steps.
 You can see the figure being called by Dick Leger in this video.

-The Grand Tour is a full 32 bars, twice as long as a Grand Square.
+This full Grand Tour is a full 32 bars (64 beats), twice as long as a Grand Square.

 A challenging figure, but great fun!